ianjonsen/mpmm/README.md

 relatively error-free (e.g., GPS locations) or filtered estimates from a state-space model fitted to error-prone data (e.g., Argos locations).
 Models are specified using standard mixed-model formulas, as you would in `lme4` or `glmmTMB`.
+The movement persistence model can be fit as either a discrete-time (Jonsen et al. 2019) or a continuous-time (Auger-Méthé et al. 2017.
+MEPS 565:237-249) process.
 The underlying code for specifying and estimating fixed and random effects borrows heavily on `glmmTMB` code, but is implemented in a more limited manner in `mpmm`.
-Currently, for example, only diagonal or unstructured covariances are possible;
-interaction terms are not possible; grouping term is always assumed to be the individual animal `id` (or individual sub-tracks `tid`).
+Currently, only diagonal or unstructured covariances are possible; interaction terms are not possible; the grouping term for the random effects is always assumed to be the individual animal `id` (or individual sub-tracks `tid`).

 ## Installation